I use BUW. It’s easy!

 Every book of Open Stacks has its alphanumeric classification (containing information about the subject area, the author, the year of issue, etc.).
 Sample classification of a book in the broad area B, L: LC1390 .B69 2002

 Books from Open Stacks cannot be requested.
-You need to pick the selected book from the shelf yourself and take it to the Circulation Desk (excluding copies marked with a red sticker).
+You need to pick the selected book from the shelf yourself and take it to the Circulation Desk or to the selfcheck stations (excluding copies marked with a red sticker).
 Publications used on site have to be put away on trolleys located at the end of bookshelves (please, do not put away books on shelves yourself!).

 How to borrow a book with the location “BUW Magazyn” (Closed Stacks)?

-To borrow a book from the closed stacks, you need to place an order electronically – after logging into your account in the catalogue online, click on the “Request” button.
+To borrow a book from the closed stacks, you need to place an order electronically – after logging into your account in the online catalogue, click on the “Request” button.
 You can pick up the book from the Circulation Desk after about an hour or, if the order is placed after the closing time of the library, on the next day during the library opening times.

-Can anyone borrow a book from my account and on my behalf?
+Can anyone borrow a book on my behalf?

 The return of borrowed materials may be performed by another person and they do not need to show any document (the library card) then.